DiniFarb/codewars_readme_stats/README.md

 ## Hosting
-The project is currently hostet on heroku and free to use for everyone :)
+The project is currently hosted on heroku and free to use for everyone :)

 ## Additional
 Many Thanks to the guys of https://github.com/anuraghazra/github-readme-stats where I got the idea to do the same for codewars :)